apache/shardingsphere/docs/document/content/features/transaction/limitations.en.md

 ### Unsupported

 * Recover committing and rolling back in other machines after the service is down;
-* MySQL,in the transaction block, the SQL execution is abnormal, and run `Commit`, and data remains consistent.
+* MySQL, in the transaction block, the SQL execution is abnormal, and run `Commit`, and data remains consistent;
+* After XA transactions are configured, the maximum length of the storage unit name can not exceed 45 characters.

 ## BASE Transaction